 In order to have a balanced Sahasrara Chakra, one must be anchored in the lower 6 chakras first.
 When this chakra is in excess, you will be, “lost in the clouds,” and when it is deficient, you will be attached to wordly things.
-That is why Yogi Bhajan taught us to be “householders,” to be in the world, but not of it.
+The secret to happiness to is to be in the world, but not of it.
 That is the real challenge to balance both worlds and not escape either one.

 When bringing back into balance the Sahasrara, it is necessary to establish a committed spiritual discipline and meditate.
-That is why Yogi Bhajan taught us to practice 40 day sadhanas, etc.
+Taking on a 40 day practice is the perfect opportunity to work on your commitment.

 To Dilute the Ego

 - All the fingers touch including the thumbs making a triangle.
 Fingers are somewhat spread apart.